Pro tips to find U.S.-based nonprofits and schools

 Try switching up your search terms.
 Searching for a few variations, as well as trying different parts of the nonprofit's name, will widen your search net and help you catch the nonprofit you want!

-When you’re searching for a specific nonprofit or branch of a nonprofit and getting way too many results, try narrowing it down by using our dropdown by state selector.
+When you’re searching for a specific nonprofit or branch of a nonprofit and getting way too many results, try narrowing it down by using our filters

 Pro Tip 3: Make your school search a cinch